tesseral-labs/docs/fern/pages/api-keys/api-keys-tutorial.md

     </video>
   </Frame>

-  Once you have enabled Manged API Keys for your Project and in your backend code, you can create API Keys and use them with your backend code.
+  Once you have enabled Managed API Keys for your Project and in your backend code, you can create API Keys and your backend will recognize them as valid requests.

   Your customers can create API Keys, or you can create them yourself from the Tesseral Console.